Squaretechre/codemanship-blog/solid-functions/README.md

 - High-level functions should not depend directly on low-level functions
 - We should be able to substitute a function with another implementation of that function (e.g., a function that calls a web service with a stub implementation)
 - Can we add or replace functions without modifying existing functions?

+### Client-Specific Interfaces ###

+The intent of the Interface Segregation Principle is that modules shouldn't depend on things they're not using.

+- No unused imports
+- The functional, dynamic equivalent of the ISP might be "Modules shouldn't reference things they don't use."